kdubois/homebot/README.md

 # HomeBot

 HomeBot is a Quarkus-based chatbot application that integrates with LangChain4j and OpenAI to provide a conversational interface for accessing weather information from Netatmo devices.
+The application uses an MCP (Model Context Protocol) client to connect to weather services.
+A reference implementation of a compatible MCP server for Netatmo is available at [github.com/kdubois/netatmo](https://github.com/kdubois/netatmo).

 ## Project Overview

-HomeBot combines the power of Quarkus, "the Supersonic Subatomic Java Framework," with modern AI capabilities through LangChain4j to create an interactive chatbot experience.
+HomeBot combines the power of Quarkus, with modern AI capabilities through LangChain4j to create an interactive chatbot experience.
 The application features:

 - Real-time chat interface using WebSockets
 - Integration with OpenAI through LangChain4j